The question

 FAQHow many ships passed through the Strait of Hormuz today?

-34 vessels transited the Strait of Hormuz on 5 Jul 2026, the most recent day published by IMF PortWatch, against a pre-crisis normal of roughly 88 per day.
-The count is total two-way transits detected by satellite AIS tracking; it is published weekly with a lag of about two days, so the latest figure is always a few days behind the calendar.
-The newest day is provisional and is usually revised upward on the next weekly publish.
+1 vessel transited the Strait of Hormuz on 16 Aug 2026, the most recent day published by IMF PortWatch, against a pre-crisis normal of roughly 73 per day.
+The count is total two-way transits detected by satellite AIS tracking; it is published weekly, and its newest record carries a roughly two-day lag, so the freshest Hormuz day is about two to nine days old depending on where you are in the publish cycle.

 How many vessels left the Persian Gulf on a given date?